-Pricing Currency Futures Contracts
+Pricing Currency Futures contracts

-Currency futures prices are dependent on the underlying spot exchange rate as well as the interest rates differential between the two relevant countries in question.
-The following equation explains the currency future pricing model:
+Currency Futures prices are dependent on the underlying spot exchange rate as well as the interest rates differential between the two relevant countries in question.
+The equation on the following page explains the Currency Futures pricing model.